ColinFay/jekyllthat/README.md

 # jekyllthat

-Basic RMarkdown to Github Flavored Jekyll, used to write posts on a blog hosted on GitHub.
+Basic RMarkdown to Github Flavored Jekyll, usefull for writting posts on a blog hosted on GitHub, straight from RStudio.

 ## About